GOD SAVED YOUR LIFE,

 Maybe now, I can look myself in the eye in the mirror without cringing and smile.
 Maybe now, I can accept and feel loved because I am learning to love myself.
 Maybe now, I can take a day off work to have a ME day without drowning in guilt.
-Maybe now, I can enjoy womanly pleasures in new and exciting ways.
 Maybe now, I can start living.
 I try my best to enjoy every moment to the fullest.
 I am grateful for everything, even when things do not go my way.

 Travel whenever you can.
 Spend a little bit on things that will make you happy.
 Try something new.
 Develop hobbies.
 Always have hopes and dreams for the future…but do not plan to do your ‘real’ living in the future.
 Live now.

 I did not think so but there is life after breaking free from a narcissistic relationship.
 In fact, this gives you an opportunity to become a better person, perhaps the person you always wanted to be.

 Recovery is a long road.
 It was particularly important that I took my time.
 I wished it were as simple as just getting over 21 years of abuse.
 Just like it took years to get in and out of it, I would need years to get over it.

 I did just enter the warm season after a particularly long and brutal winter, after all.
 If I forced myself to bask in the sunlight to soon, the harsh Chicago wind would have certainly been waiting around the corner to nudge me back to reality.

 Instead, I chose to practice self-care and nourish myself.
 There were times when I was hard on myself.
 I learned to forgive myself and my ex.
 I am finally learning to laugh, live and love myself for the first time in my entire life.